Electrical Load Calculator - Maximum Demand

 Step-by-Step Guide

 1. Enter Lighting Load - Total wattage of all lighting circuits.
-The calculator automatically applies 66% diversity after the first 10A.
+The calculator applies the On-Site Guide allowance — 66% of the total connected lighting load.

 3. Add Cooking Appliance - If you have an electric cooker, enter its rated power.
 Tick the box if the cooker control unit includes a socket outlet.